Engineering Precise and Robust Effective Hamiltonians: Examples

 \underline{Step 4.
-Robustness and optimization.} Design for fidelity 0.9999 or higher.
-To achieve precision in the engineered effective Hamiltonian, we choose to minimize $\bar H^{(1)}$.
-Note, since $H_\text{int}$ is included in $H_\text{pri}$, $\bar H^{(1)}$ cannot be removed by symmetrizing the sequence.
-Instead, the generic condition (Supplementary) for removing $\bar H^{(1)}$ is used in the optimization.
+Robustness and optimization.} To achieve precision in the engineered effective Hamiltonian, we choose to minimize $\bar H^{(1)}$.
+So, the total cost function includes $f_\text{pri}$, $f_0$ and $f_1$.
 Fig. \ref{pQHO} shows an optimized sequence ($T_\text{seq}=120$ ns), the control landscape is shown on the left of Fig. \ref{qhosim}.
 This sequence achieves a scaling factor of $0.221$.

 \underline{Step 5.
 Calculate FoM.} Assume that $\Delta\omega\sim \mathcal N(0,(200\text{ kHz})^2)$, the FoM of the sequence is 0.999997$_{-0.000005}^{+0.000006}$.